ByzantineFailure/pico-nhl/server/README.md

 # PicoNhl Server

+**DEPRECATED:  Not for use any longer, here for reference, mostly for the types I set up.**

 The server used to power the PicoNhl library.
 Leverages the NHL public API (unclear if it's intentionally public) to provide information on a single team.

 Unofficial NHL API documentation: https://github.com/Zmalski/NHL-API-Reference